-Sean McFall of Chilly Palm Tree Co. (www.chillypalmtree. com) raises cold-hardy palms near Charlotte, NC.
-His site contains valuable planting and care information as well as insights from his nursery and client experience in various USDA zones.
+Sean McFall of Chilly Palm Tree Co. (www.chillypalmtree. com) raises cold-hardy palms near Charlotte, NC as well as Kershaw South Carolina.
+This site contains valuable planting and care information as well as insights from this nursery and client experience in various USDA zones.
+Sean can be reached at 704-527-8478.